 During the lab I encourage you to review the last week’s homework/project of a peer and vice-versa.
 I believe that deeper understanding of some concepts is better achieved by reviewing someone else’s work, asking critical question and giving constructive feedback.
-I refer to this method in the syllabuses as labs with feedback sessions.
+I refer to this method as labs with feedback sessions.

-I usually find myself listening to a podcast about science, believing that I know what is going on until I explain the concepts to my partner during our lunch.
+Why do I think that feedback sessions are important?
+I have at least an anecdotal evidence: I usually find myself listening to a podcast about science, believing that I know what is going on until I explain the concepts to my partner during our lunch.
 Explaining how you solved a problem or responding to critical questions from your partner can foster your understanding.

 Given that the recordings and other materials are available, you may opt for binge studying just some weeks before the exam.
 I discourage you to do that, because:

 Some practical skills like programming and handcraft are mostly gained by long-term practicing.

 Setting regular deadlines increases grade performance: Procrastination, Deadlines, and Performance: Self-Control by Precommitment -> refer to Pilot Studies.
 You may need multiple milestones during the semester to reach your learning goal.

 I clearly define what you can learn at the end of the course (intended learning outcomes) and tailor the content to achieve these goals.

 I design the examination according to the intended learning outcomes and try to include graded work other than written exam (portfolio examination) to:

 to test your competences which are hard to grade in a written exam

 give you a better chance if you do not perform well in short time setting like a 90 minute written exam.